DrK-Lo/2017OAExp_Oysters/markdown_files/DNAmethInteractions/README.md

 README

 For visualizing DNA methylation interactions, significant CpGs were clustered into groups based on their scaled treatment means.
 Treatment means were scaled relative to the overall mean across 4 treatments for that CpG, so that whether the treatment tended to increase or decrease methylation could be visualized.
+The matrix of scaled treatment means (nrows = number of CpGs, ncolumns = 4 treatments) was then clustered using the `hclust` function in R, and heatmaps were visualized with the R package `superheat`. (see below for more methods text on significance codes in the plots)

 # DATA